rust-lang/rust/src/doc/rustc-dev-guide/src/getting-started.md

 - This guide: talks about how `rustc` works
 - [The t-compiler zulip][z]
 - [The compiler's documentation (rustdocs)](https://doc.rust-lang.org/nightly/nightly-rustc/)
+- [The Forge](https://forge.rust-lang.org/) has more documentation about various procedures.

 TODO: am I missing any?